 A Dedicated Servant

-Sister Marion Agnes Daniel, MSBT founded Nazareth Housing.
-A Catholic woman religious in the congregation of the Missionary Servants of the Most Blessed Trinity, Sister Marion Agnes began her work in New York City in 1979 with the Lower East Side Area Catholic Conference (LESAC).
-Her work centered upon outreach among, advocacy for and empowerment of the thousands of people and families impacted by the blight of the Lower East Side.
+Sister Marion Agnes Daniel, MSBT founded Nazareth Housing in 1983.
+A member of the Missionary Servants of the Most Blessed Trinity, Sister Marion Agnes began her work in New York City in 1979 with the Lower East Side Area Catholic Conference (LESAC).
+Her work centered upon advocacy for the thousands of people and families impacted by the economic blight of the Lower East Side.

 The most pressing need Sister Marion Agnes sought to address was the desperate situation of inadequate and unsafe housing.
-Working with others from LESAC she was involved in many aspects of community renewal for the neighborhoods of the Lower East Side including homesteading of buildings, housing for low income families, furniture and household items for those in need, Tompkins Square Park renewal, havens, and the Interfaith Housing Coalition.
-She helped rehabilitate 721 East 6th Street and the most recent brick and mortar project of Nazareth Housing which was named in her honor: Marion Agnes House at 206 East 4th Street.
+Working with others from LESAC she was involved in many aspects of community renewal for the neighborhoods of the Lower East Side including homesteading of buildings, housing for low income families, and providing furniture and household items for those in need.
+She helped rehabilitate numerous buildings on the Lower East Side, including 721 East 6th Street and the most recent brick and mortar project of Nazareth Housing which was named in her honor: Marion Agnes House at 206 East 4th Street.

 Sister Marion Agnes maintained a low profile in her work even as her compassion for people helped shape the quality of life in the Lower East Side.
 These critical grassroots efforts organized by Sister Marion Agnes formed the basis for Nazareth Housing in 1983.
 Known by many long time residents and community activists of the Lower East Side, Sister Marion Agnes always extended herself in service to anyone in need who sought her help.
-Sister Marion Agnes was a well loved and admired as a religious sister, community advocate and doer of good for those most in need.
+Sister Marion Agnes was an admired community advocate and doer of good for those most in need.

 Maybe it was her faith or her personality or both.
 But Sister Marion, as we called her, treated every person she came across the same way, with dignity and respect.
 It didn’t matter what good, bad, or important thing that person had done before meeting her, she assumed the best and, perhaps as a result, often brought out the best.
 She inspired many people associated with Nazareth Housing and elsewhere.
 She certainly inspired me.Mary Beth Hogan, Board President